 Language is so fluid that it is never short of changes that could help create an entirely new one.
 The art of language creation has become widespread, and with the installation of the Language Creation Society, language enthusiasts can gain a lot of support and resources when constructing their very own new languages.

 Interested in taking conlang lessons to a new level?
-Join our LinguaVirtua meetups every Tuesday and Thursday—we might have members who speak a specific conlang!
-Check out our schedule here: https://linguavirtua.com/meetup
+Take part in our LinguaVirtua meetups every Tuesday and Thursday—we might have members who speak a specific conlang!
+Join us here: https://matrix.to/#/#linguavirtua:matrix.com.se